zzzprojects/iOS-Tutorial/docs/pages/getting-started/stack-view.md

 <img src="https://raw.githubusercontent.com/zzzprojects/iOS-Tutorial/master/docs/images/stacklayout4.png">

-Let’s add manual constraints by clicking the red dotted line to the top, left and right, which is going to connect it to the Safe Area, 16 points from the left, and 16 points from the right.
+Let's add manual constraints by clicking the red dotted line to the top, left and right, which is going to connect it to the Safe Area, 16 points from the left, and 16 points from the right.

 <img src="https://raw.githubusercontent.com/zzzprojects/iOS-Tutorial/master/docs/images/stacklayout5.png">